Establishing a Visual Language: Colors

 Identify your Primary Brand Color

-We are focussing on Design System for Digital Interface, so once you have that - continue this article.
+We are focusing on Design System for Digital Interface, so once you have that - continue this article.

 Now assuming you have your Primary Color, we will use our Layer’s Foundation Purple to show you step by step how to get started.